YorkEarwaker/Electrical-Engineering/rpi-z/README.md

 * <todo: consider, RPi Zero as mountable flash device, see RPi Magaizine article in references below, >
 * <todo: consider, reuse old laptop screen as second dispaly for Dell and/or display for RPi Zero SBC, see references below for example, >
 * <todo: consider, investigate scavange old laptop keyboard as standalone keyboard, probs more difficult than screen dispaly reuse? >
+* <todo: consider, to setup RPi Zero correctly will have to purchase secondary BoM items, screen display, keyboard, and so on, >

 DONE
 * <done: consider, intent to commit>